Prakruthi-G-H/java-Programs/README.md

 ## 📌 How to Use

 1. Clone or download the repository.
+2. Open the project in your preferred IDE.
-2. Open any `.java` file using your preferred IDE.
+3. Open any `.java` file using your preferred IDE.
-3. Compile and run the file to check the output.
+4. Compile and run the file to check the output.
-4. Modify and play around with logic to improve your skills.
+5. Modify and play around with logic to improve your skills.

 ## 👩‍💻 Author